 Easy and Safe Bet at Any Restaurant: A salad is a salad and can be found just about everywhere.
 I simply tell the waitress that I want lettuce and veggies only; no cheese, croutons, or salad dressing added.
 I ask for oil and vinegar on the side.
 Be sure and tell them you do NOT want a bottled vinaigrette dressing – there is just too much sodium.
 If they do not have oil and vinegar, I ask for a bowl of citrus fruits like lemon, oranges, or limes and squeeze it on top of my salad.
 I have friends who carry dressing packets with them.
 I’m so choosy with what I eat ( uh… I want to live) that I go with the oil and vinegar or fruit.
 Please yourself!
 If they forget and put cheese, I ask for another salad or just push it to the side.
 Cheese packs a lot of sodium, fat, and dairy though, so be sure to add it to your daily count.
 A salad like this is about 150 mg of sodium if it has tomatoes.

 Rise and Shine - Wake up your body with a healthy breakfast!
 You can do this any time of day.
 IHOP is one of my faves!
 For your protein, think about how easy it is to order some scrambled eggs or even egg substitute!
 Ask them to hold the seasoning and you can pepper it up on the table.
 Did someone say omelet?
-Here is where you can have a blast with veggies like peppers and onions.
-I like spinach and mushrooms too!
+Here is where you can have a blast with veggies like peppers and onions or spinach and mushrooms!
 A serving of hash browns with toast or a big bowl of oatmeal always go great with eggs.
 Avoid the sausage and ask for a couple of strips of bacon.
-It’s an indulgence, but you can simply subtract 200 mg or so of sodium from your days total.
+It’s an indulgence with 200 mg or so of sodium.
 Steer clear of the gravy as well.
-They add a lot of salt.
+It’s heavy on salt.
 Plus, if they give you gravy, you’ll want a biscuit.
 We know that most biscuits contain at least 400 mg of sodium.
 No way is it worth the price your heart and liver will pay…

 Other breakfast treats - Don’t foget the fruit!
-Fruit is usually served up for breakfast and you can eat as much as you want!
+You can eat as much as you want!
 Pancakes are mouth watering good, but be careful.
 I only allow 1 large one and usually bring my own agave nectar to serve it with.
+Yawn.
+Weird healthy girl alert.
 Syrup is fine in regard to sodium, but the sugar can leave you feeling drained in a couple of hours.
 Most restaurants offer breakfast and that makes it easy to eat at IHOP, Denny’s, Waffle House, or Bob Evans, or any of the breakfast restaurants.

 Best options Italian – It’s usually safe to order a salad and plain marinara with pasta at any Italian Eatery.
-Occasionally I order an Alfredo Sauce and only eat ½ the order and save the rest for the next day.
+Occasionally I order an Alfredo Sauce and only eat ½ the order.
 It’s usually about 1,000 mg of sodium and fills me up quickly.
-You can probably eat lasagna or any baked dish if you have filled up on salad.
+You can probably eat on some lasagna or any baked dish if you have filled up on salad.
 I can play with the salad and get full actually.
 Many places will bake some fresh bread sticks without salt.
 I ask for it at Olive Garden, Johnny Carrino’s, and Macaroni Grill.
 Never a fuss!
-Napoli’s or some pizza chains like Cici’s, Mazzio’s and Pizza Hut usually have a buffet.
+Napoli’s or chains like Cici’s, Mazzio’s and Pizza Hut usually have a buffet.
 Only 1 or 2 slices of pizza – then head to the buffet!
 I will guide you to the buffets below.

-Best options for Mexican – This one is tough and oh so painful that I can feel my mouth watering even as I type.
+Best options for Mexican – I can feel my mouth watering now.
 I love all ethnic food, but Tex-Mex was made for me!
 I ask for a bowl of chips with no salt.
 They come piping hot that way too!
 Abuelos serves them with no salt every day!
 I allow 2 Tablespoons of salsa.
 At worst, salsa contains approximately 200 mg in that size of serving.
 The chips will be about another 200 mg.
 Abuelo’s also has salmon, which is great for you with all those Omega Fatty Acids!
 I avoid QDoba ever since I questioned a friend whose kid worked there.
 They cook everything with salt, even the rice.
 You just have to be careful how to order.
 I go with a dish that has corn tortillas since they have almost no sodium.

 Best options for Asian food – This is where you can have some FUN!
 I love Ghengis Grill where you can pick your meat and veggies let the stir fry chef cook it to perfection.
 I avoid the sauces.
 Most of you can eat a few tablespoons as long as you avoid too much soy sauce.
 I also love P.F.
 Changs where I can order several items with no problems.
 Again, I avoid the soy, order brown rice and eat to my heart’s content.
 They even offer many gluten free items….
 Including desert!
 Woohoo!